autorope/donkeycar/docs/guide/build_hardware.md

 ## Parts Needed

-The following instructions are for the Raspbeery Pi, below in Optional Upgrades section, you can find the NVIDIA Jetson Nano instructions.
+The following instructions are for the Raspberry Pi, below in Optional Upgrades section, you can find the NVIDIA Jetson Nano instructions.

 ### Option 1: Buying through an official Donkey Store